marcopernpruner/eudi-wallet-it-docs/docs/en/e-service-pdnd.rst

       - The communication between the Consumer and the Provider MUST ensure data integrity, authenticity, non-repudiation and replay protection.
       - Security
     * - R3
       - The Provider MAY require the Consumer to provide tracked data to complement the request.
+In that case, there MUST be a correlation between the tracked data and the Voucher.
       - Security
     * - R4
       - The e-Services MUST be implemented in REST, thus SOAP protocol MUST NOT be used.
       - Technical

-The following security patterns and profiles are applicable:
+The following security patterns are applicable:

 .. list-table::
     :widths: 80 20